KCarlile/jekyll-twitter-bootstrap/README.md

 ### Components

 Components are pre-built mini-templates to which you can pass values for rendering more advanced page elements.
-The [Component Examples](/component-examples.html) page shows these and you can discover how to call them in the `component-examples.md` file.
+The `_layouts/example_components.html` layout shows how to call them.
+To see these examples, you can specify the `example_components` layout a page's front matter like this: `layout: example_components`

 The following components are based on the [Twitter Bootstrap examples](https://getbootstrap.com/docs/5.3/examples/) and are available in the `_includes/_components/` directory:

 | `_includes/_components/` Filename | Description |
 | ----------------------- | ----------- |